Hugo Summerson

-Early life
+Career

 Summerson contested Barking in 1983, but was beaten by Labour's Jo Richardson by 4,026 votes.

-Parliamentary career

 At the 1987 general election, Summerson was elected Member of Parliament for Walthamstow, gaining 39% of the vote and ousting the Labour incumbent Eric Deakins.
 This was against the pro-Labour national swing but broadly in line with the swing elsewhere in Greater London which was pro-Conservative.

 His maiden speech was made on 4 November 1987, during the second reading of Urban Development Corporations (Financial Limits) Bill.
 He used the opportunity to extol the virtues of his constituency: "My constituency is Walthamstow.
 I have found that many people do not know exactly where Walthamstow is.
 I recommend that they get on the Victoria line northbound and stay on the train until it stops and they will find themselves in Walthamstow.
 It is an area with a very interesting history."

-Summerson lost the seat at the 1992 general election to the Labour candidate Neil Gerrard, who received 45.7% of the vote.
-By contrast, Summerson received 37.2% of the vote.
+Summerson lost the seat at the 1992 general election to the Labour candidate Neil Gerrard, who received 45.7% of the vote to Summerson's 37.2%.
+Since leaving office, Summerson has worked as a PR consultant, amongst other occupations.
+He is currently a director of Palatine Properties Ltd.